octopize/avatar-python/doc/source/how_to.rst

 `our technical documentation <https://docs.octopize.io/docs/understanding/Privacy/>`__ for more details on all privacy metrics.

-How to lunch signal metrics
+How to launch signal metrics
 ---------------------------

 You can evaluate your avatarization on different criteria: